2022 NAIA Women’s Indoor Track & Field Rating Index – Week 1

-Here is the first installment of the 2021 NAIA Women’s Indoor Track & Field National TFRI released Wednesday afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the first edition of the NAIA Women’s Indoor Track & Field National Rating Index for 2022, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.

 NAIA — Women's Indoor Track & Field